-In second grade, decoding and fluency remain the most important skills for your emerging reader.
-Decoding is the ability to become more adept at using patterns to decode words and deciphering the separate sounds in words.
+In second grade, decoding and fluency are the most important skills for your child.
+Decoding is the ability to use patterns to decode words and decipher the separate sounds in words.
 Fluency is, quite simply, the ability to read quickly and accurately, something that many second graders begin to do by the end of the school year.
-In the decoding department, second graders should be able to easily distinguish between the short and long vowels when reading common one-syllable words.
-(Remember that long vowels mean vowels that sound just like the letter, like the a in ape.
+In the decoding department, second graders should be able to easily distinguish between short and long vowel sounds when reading common one-syllable words.
+(Remember: long vowels sound just like the letter, like the a in ape.
 Tip: Here’s a cheat sheet to help your second grader remember the sound short vowels make: a as in apple, e as in egg, i as in igloo, o as in octopus, and u as in umbrella.)

-This is also the year kids will get more familiar with vowel teams (e.g. ai in aid, oo in moon, ie in pie, oa in boat, ue in blue).
+This year kids will get more familiar with vowel teams (e.g. ai in aid, oo in moon, ie in pie, oa in boat, ue in blue).
 They should also decode regularly spelled two-syllable words with long vowels (e.g. table, because, spider, open, and music) and decode words with common prefixes like un- (e.g. unlock, unhappy) or re- (e.g. redo, retell) and use base words they know, such as add, as a clue to decoding new words, such as addition or additional.
-To throw second graders for a real loop, they need to recognize grade-appropriate irregularly spelled words, too. (e.g. Words with letters that don’t make their usual sounds, like said.)
+Second graders also need to recognize grade-appropriate irregularly spelled words, too. (e.g. Words with letters that don’t make their usual sounds, like said.)

 As for fluency, second graders need to read silently with enough accuracy and fluency to support comprehension.
-When reading aloud, they also need to read grade-level text with expression — refining their delivery with each reading.
+When reading aloud, kids need to read grade-level text with expression and refine their delivery with each reading.

 Exploring fiction and nonfiction

-Second graders stretch their reading skills in every direction.
-Splitting their time between stories, poems, and early literature on the fiction side and history, social studies, science, and even some technical texts (think directions and charts) on the nonfiction side, second graders dip their toes into tougher material.
-Under the Common Core, reading benchmarks begin in second grade that continue through third grade.
+Second graders split their time between fiction and nonfiction.
+Under the Common Core Standards, reading benchmarks begin in second grade that continue through third grade.
 In both years, children are challenged to read text aimed at grades 2 and 3.
-This year, the expectation is that — whether the complexity is geared toward grade 2 or 3 and whether you’re talking about fiction or nonfiction — second graders should get all the help they need (whether it’s help with decoding, fluency, or comprehension) to tackle their reading.
+This year, the expectation is that second graders should get all the help they need with these texts.

 Building a knowledge bank

-Under the Common Core there’s an emphasis on kids learning big ideas from every book they read — and relating that information to what they already know.
-Think of it like using reading comprehension skills to build a knowledge bank: with every poem, story, passage, or book read, there’s a main point, message, or key fact (or two) that your child learns, relates to their life, experiences, and prior knowledge, and “banks” for future use.
+It’s important that kids learn big ideas from every book they read and relate that information to what they already know.
+Think of it like using reading comprehension skills to build a knowledge bank: with every poem, story, passage, or book they read, there’s a main point, message, or key fact (or two) that your child learns, relates to their experiences or prior knowledge, and “banks” for future use.

 Key skills that’ll help your second grader build their knowledge bank:

-• Reading silently and aloud with enough accuracy, expression, and speed to support understanding;
+- Reading quietly and aloud with enough accuracy, expression, and speed to support understanding.

-• Being able to retell stories, fables, and folktales from diverse cultures in a way that covers the central message or lesson;
+- Being able to retell stories in a way that covers the central message or lesson.

-• Recognizing a story or passage’s structure and how the beginning introduces what comes next and how the ending concludes the writing;
+- Recognizing a book’s structure and how the beginning introduces what comes next and how the ending concludes the writing.

-Finally, with reference materials — whether in print or online — your second grader should be able to use a table of contents, glossary, and website navigation menus and icons to find information.
+Finally, your second grader should learn to use a table of contents, glossary, and website navigation menus and icons to find information.

-But what do all these standards really look like?
+What do all these standards really look like?
 It might be your 7-year-old changing voices when reading Matilda to show characters’ different points of view.
 Or your second grader looking up duck-billed platypuses on the National Geographic Kids website and using the navigation to find information for her report.
-Or it might be your young environmentalist adding the ideas she learned about wind power from reading The Boy Who Harnessed the Wind to what she learned about water conservation from reading A Cool Drink of Water.

 Show me the evidence!